 Square root H=s=1N(c1sC1-√c1sc2sC1C2)

+The index H measures how far a school is from evenness in the distribution of students’ backgrounds.
+This is calculated as the difference between the geometrical mean of the proportions of students from different backgrounds in the absence of segregation, and the geometrical mean of the actual proportions.

 Like previous studies (Gutiérrez et al. 2020, Jenkins et al. 2008), ours also shows that the two measures generate the same results.
 Hence, we use primarily the dissimilarity index D due to its ease of interpretation and its wide use in previous literature on school segregation (Gutiérrez et al. 2020, Jenkins et al. 2008, Burgess et al. 2005, Gorard 2009).
 We test the robustness of the results to the use of the dissimilarity index in Table 3 where we show the results obtained using the square root index H too.
 The conclusion is that the characteristics of the two indices do not affect the result.
 We do not use exposure measures, which are also commonly in social sciences, as they are not scale invariant (Frankel and Volij 2007).